Lifeguard

 Have you ever had to tell someone they couldn't swim because they were too fat or had a handicap that would have made them a danger to other swimmers or something?

-Asked by Hey almost 10 years ago
+Asked by Hey about 10 years ago

 Usually swimming alone wasn't a problem.
 People with disabilities that might hinder their swimming ability generally have someone with them that can help and are aware of that person's limitations.
 Slides however, do have weight limits that may or may not be enforced depending upon the lifeguard.
 In those situations in which weight was a factor, lifeguards were instructed to essentially tell the guest that they were too fat to ride without actually telling them that they were too fat to ride.